Hi! I’m Aaron! Welcome to my travel site!

 - United Arab Emirates (UAE)

-- USA, including visits to 49 out of the 50 states plus the District of Columbia.
+- USA, including visits to all 50 states plus the District of Columbia.

 - Vatican City